-- Engage with relevant professional and industry bodies and stakeholders to foster collaborative partnerships. - Expand the knowledge of the discipline which impacts the field. - Contribute and/or facilitate to the production of regular reports, conference and seminar papers and publications from that research.
+- Develop and implement education and research models that can be applied across a broad range of government and industry settings. - Engage with relevant professional and industry bodies and stakeholders to foster collaborative partnerships. - Expand the knowledge of the discipline which impacts the field.